Pre-engineering at Edgewood

 - Madison College (and other technical colleges in the state) offer technical certificate and associate’s degree programs in many engineering fields.
 These technical certificates can supplement your BS degree from Edgewood and give you the credentials you need to find a job.
 Employers like the combination of a BS from a liberal arts institution, and more technical skills.

 - Courses can be taken at Madison College and transferred in to complete your Edgewood degree.

 - Engineering-related programs available at Madison College include:

 Transfer to an Undergraduate Engineering Program

 - Transfer to UW-Madison College of Engineering (or another university) after two years at Edgewood.

 - Starting at Edgewood gives you a good foundation in the basics of physics, chemistry, and mathematics.
 You will have smaller class sizes, and more opportunities for hands-on learning that will prepare you to take advanced coursework in the engineering school of your choice.

 - UW-Madison will only admit transfer students with less than 80 credit hours.
 This means you can spend a maximum of five semesters at Edgewood (assuming a normal course load of 15 credits).
 Officially the GPA required for transfer is 2.5, but most admitted students have GPAs above 3.0.

 - Note: UW-Madison has suspended all dual degree programs statewide until further notice.

-Contact Rachael Lancor for questions on the pre-engineering major or dual degree program.
+Contact Louise Stracener for questions on the pre-engineering majors or dual degree program.